steinwurf/build-images/README.rst

     docker push ghcr.io/steinwurf/<IMAGE NAME>:latest

-Initially the image will be private.
-To change this please find the packages in this repository and change the visibility to public.
+Initially, the image will be private.
+To change this please find the packages in this repository and change the visibility to "public".

 https://github.com/orgs/steinwurf/packages?repo_name=build-images